mapbox/mapbox-sdk-js/docs/classes.md

 - `'error'` - Listeners will be called with a `MapiError`.
 - `'downloadProgress'` - Listeners will be called with `ProgressEvents`.
 - `'uploadProgress'` - Listeners will be called with `ProgressEvents`.
+  Upload events are only available when the request includes a file.

 ### Properties